 Prior to re-joining Rx&D, he was a Principal with Tactix Government Relations and Public Affairs in Ottawa from 2008 until 2011.
 He has also been self-employed as a writer, part-time broadcaster and business consultant.
 Over the last 20 years Walter has also worked for: the federal public service; an international facilities management contractor; as the federal director for the Canadian Taxpayers Federation (CTF) from 1997 to 2003 and as the Vice-President of Provincial Affairs for Rx&D in 2005 and 2006.
 He served as Chief of Staff to the Mayor of Ottawa until mid-2007.

-In his various roles, Walter has conducted over 10,000 media activities in the past decade.
+In his various roles, Walter has conducted over 11,000 media activities in the past 15 years.
 He has testified before federal, provincial and municipal legislative committees and has written over 300 published OPEDs which have appeared in the National Post, Globe and Mail and other regional daily papers across Canada.
 He also authored a 140-page critically acclaimed paper on healthcare which earned him a coveted first-day appearance (April 2002, Regina) before the Romanow Royal Commission on the Future of Health Care in Canada.

 He is a past recipient of the Ottawa Business Journal Top 40 under 40 award (1997) and in January 2009, he was honoured by the United Way of Ottawa with a Community Builder award for his community service.

-Walter is a former Chairman of the Ottawa Regional Cancer Foundation, a board member with the Youth Services Bureau of Ottawa Foundation, and a volunteer treasurer in the Cumberland United Soccer Club.
+Walter is a former Chairman of the Ottawa Regional Cancer Foundation and has also volunteered with the Youth Services Bureau of Ottawa Foundation, the Cumberland United Soccer Club and the Gloucester Hornets Soccer club.
 Walter earned his Honours Bachelor of Commerce degree at Carleton University.